Preston-Cai/notion-chatbot/README.md

 1. Open up src/rag/rag_chat.py and edit SYSTEM_PROMPT and the interface (docstring and decorator description) of the _retrieve_context tool with the @tool decorator.
 2. Create a file `data/context/big_context.json` and enter your big-picture context for your chatbot.
 Ideally the content should be in JSON dict format, but the app won't break if it isn't.

-To simulate a terminal chat loop, run in terminal:
+To simulate a command line chat loop, run in terminal:
 ```
 python -m src.rag.rag_chat
 ```
-To open gradio demo app in browser, run in terminal:
+To open up a gradio demo app in browser, run in terminal:
 ```
 python -m gradio_app.app
 ```

-This demo has been made private due to privacy concern: [notion-chatbot](https://huggingface.co/spaces/preston-cai/notion-chatbot)

 ## Project Tree
 ```